ODU-CS410-SU25-EMERALD/Tempered-AI-Wiki/functionality-viewstudentlog.md

 ---
-title: How to view a student's conversation with the AI (educators)
+title: How to view a student's conversation with the AI
 permalink: /functionalities/viewstudentlog/
 ---